International Student Admissions

 Once all required documents have been received and reviewed, International Student Center will contact you with a final decision.
 The application review process may take up to three weeks.

-Please contact the Counseling office by calling +1 (916) 608-6510 to make an appointment with the international student counselor to create an educational plan.
+Please contact our office at +1 (916) 558-2486 to make an appointment with a counselor to create an educational plan.

 Tuberculosis Skin Test